twixson/tpdmethods/README.md

 <img src="man/figures/README-cov_analogue-1.png" width="100%" />

-Here we highlight that, just as in classical PCA, when PCA is done on the covariance matrix and the scales are different then one of the early eigenvectors has to account for that difference in scale.
+Here we highlight that, just as in classical PCA, when PCA is done on the covariance matrix, and the scales are different, then one of the early eigenvectors has to account for that difference in scale.
 A primary difference between these two sets of eigenvectors is the weighting on the coal sector.
 The scales in the correlation-analogue are fixed at one which obscures the large scale in coal on the original margins.

 ``` r
 # correlation analogue